inductiva/inductiva/docs/Getting Started.md

 remote storage and used in the worker machine that will run the simulation;
 4. Wait for the simulation to finish and download the results to your local machine.

-To make it simpler, in this example we will download the input folder with all the configuration files necessary to run the dam break simulation.
+To make it simpler, in this example, we will download the input folder with all the configuration files necessary to run the dam break simulation.

 Here's how: